 Before retinaldehyde can be beneficial to the skin, it has to go through a transformation process.
 "In human skin, retinaldehyde is a retinoic acid precursor that is formed as an intermediate metabolite in the transformation of retinol to retinoic acid," Dr. Flora Kim, MD, FAAD, Dallas dermatologist, tells TZR.
 "Thus, because retinaldehyde is metabolized to retinoic acid in human skin, retinaldehyde is beneficial in the treatment of photoaging."
 Dr. Kim says that retinoic acid can also help address brown spots and pigment, soften the appearance of fine lines, increase collagen production, smooth and soften your skin’s texture, help minimize pore size, and maximize the efficiency of skin cell turnover.
 Candace Marino, Hollywood facialist, agrees.
 "Retinaldehyde has a multitude of skin benefits including improved firmness, increased elasticity, providing a thicker dermis, and a reduction in acne and congested pores, the list goes on," she says.

-But incorporating retinaldehydes into your routine should be approached with caution.
+Adding in retinaldehydes to your routine should be approached with caution.
 "There are several schools of thought when it comes to when vitamin A products should be applied," Marino says.
 "In my opinion, forms of vitamin A — like retinaldehyde — may be applied during the day, and for most skin types retinoids are best used and tolerated in the evening.
 I like to think of the morning as the time to protect our skin and nighttime as the time to repair."
 However, Marino says that there are some instances where retinoids twice a day is okay.
 "Once a client has gotten through the routinization phase and is not sensitized, then your skin should be fine," she says.
 But no matter your skin type, if you're using retinoids and not wearing SPF, you're doing more harm to the skin than good.
 As retinol makes the skin more sensitive to UV rays, you can ultimately reverse any progress made.
 "This is why I recommend strictly in the evenings," Dr. Kim says.
 "Unless a product is able to deliver the retinaldehyde in away that it is 100% protected from UV light, you should only apply at night."

 But good news: Your other skin care products probably won't interfere with your use of retinaldehyde.
 "Retinaldehyde generally plays well with other skin care ingredients," Marino says.
 "I think the most important one to note is that an antioxidant serum will play nicely as the morning counterpart to retinaldehyde.
 Vitamin C is an ingredient that is critical in the production of collagen — retinoids are noted for their collagen-stimulating properties — so this will help for the retinoid product to go to work for collagen.
 It will also help prevent damage from the environment."
 Notably, many skin care products boasting the ingredient also include peptides, and hyaluronic acid.